QChab/mapsProjectStats/README.md

 This does not represent real efficiency, potential or uniqueness of your piece, this is just to find out about occurences and diversity of the spots in the pieces.

 Stats on maps project : one ranking proposition in https://qchab.github.io/mapsProjectStats/ along with many stats, the global list is sorted by mythical counts, minimum rarity and average rarity.
 Other files contain occurences counts of diverse properties.
-Find the complete list in **ranking.{json|csv|xlsx}**
+Find the complete list in **ranking.json**

 ### Project details ###
 Project twitter: https://twitter.com/Maps_Proj